 California has recently adopted some laws that have significantly changed the landscape for owners of both single-family homes and multifamily buildings.
 Specifically, under Assembly Bill No. 68 and No. 881, homeowners throughout the state are now allowed to build an Accessory Dwelling Unit (ADU) , a Junior Accessory Dwelling Unit (JADU) or both.
-Understand ADU definition here.
+If this is already too much jargon for you, here’s the definition of an ADU.

 Here at GreatBuildz, a free service in Los Angeles that connects homeowners in Los Angeles, Orange County, Ventura or San Diego with reliable general contractors, we get inquiries every day about Junior ADU and garage conversion projects – here are some tips to get you started.